sondr3/generator-jekyllized/README.md

 [![NPM version](https://badge.fury.io/js/generator-jekyllized.png)](http://badge.fury.io/js/generator-jekyllized) [![Coverage Status](https://coveralls.io/repos/sondr3/generator-jekyllized/badge.png)](https://coveralls.io/r/sondr3/generator-jekyllized) [![Code Climate](https://codeclimate.com/github/sondr3/generator-jekyllized/badges/gpa.svg)](https://codeclimate.com/github/sondr3/generator-jekyllized)

 ### Work in progress!
-Still unfinished.
+Things may or may not work.

 **Stylized and opinionated Jekyll development**

-Jekyllized is an opinionated [Yeoman][yeoman] generator for building [Jekyll][jekyll] based websites.
-Easy scaffolding via [Yo][yo] to get started quickly, [Bower][bower] for managing frontend packages and [Gulp][gulp] to automate and optimize developing your site.
+Jekyllized is a small and opinionated [Yeoman][yeoman] generator for [Jekyll][jekyll]-based sites.
+Quick and painless scaffolding with [Yo][yo] to kickstart development, easy frontend package managment with [Bower][bower] and supercharged with [Gulp][gulp] to automate common development tasks like concating your CSS and JS, minify your assets, optimze images and upload to [Amazon S3][aws], [Github Pages][ghpages] or just plain ol' Rsync.

-Based on [Jekyll][jekyll], Jekyllized is ideal for building highly optimized static sites and prototyping sites.
-Quickly review changes with LiveReload, optimize your stylesheets and images automatically and detect errors and unused code in your project.
+Built on [Jekyll][jekyll] you get a modern and mature base to build upon; either it is your personal blog or quickly prototyping sites Jekyllized is there to help you.
+Quickly review changes with [BrowserSync][browsersync], automagically optimize your CSS, JS, HTML and images, automatic vendor prefixing with [AutoPrefixer][autoprefixer] and much more.

 ## Features

 ### Tools

-- SASS using [libsass][libsass]
+* [libsass][libsass] for lightning fast generation of Sass files
-- [AutoPrefixer][autoprefixer] for automatic vendor prefixing
+* [AutoPrefixer][autoprefixer] for automatic vendor prefixing
-- Upload your site to either Amazon S3 or to your server with Rsync
+* Support for either Amazon S3, GitHub Pages or Rsync for deployment
-- [Lanyon][lanyon] theme based on [Poole][poole] from [mdo][mdo]
+* [Lanyon][lanyon] theme based on [Poole][poole] from [mdo][mdo]
-- Jekyll with sane configurations and lots of extras
+* Jekyll with sane configurations and a proper Atom feed and sitemap.xml

-### Developing
+### When developing

-- Have your sites automatically refreshed across multiple devices with [BrowserSync](browsersync)
+* Have your sites automatically refreshed across multiple devices with [BrowserSync](browsersync)
-- Detect errors and potential issues with your code using `jekyll doctor` and [JShint][jshint]
+* Detect errors and potential issues with your code using `jekyll doctor` and [JShint][jshint]
-- Optimize your assets and site: your CSS and JS is automatically concatenated, both your CSS, JS and HTMl is minifiyed and all your text files are gzipped for optimal performance.
-Your images are run through imagemin to optimize them as well
+* Automagical optimization of your assets when you are ready to deploy your site.
+Your CSS and JS is concatenated and is minified together with your HTML and gzipped for maximal performance.
+* Your images is run through imagemin to minify them as well.
+* Support for sourcemaps for ease of debugging for both your JS and CSS
-- Cachebusting for your assets
+* Cachebusting for your assets that is automatically updated in your HTML

 ## Getting started

 ## Installation

-To install you need [Node.js][nodejs] (`>0.10.0`) and [Ruby][rubylang] (`> 1.9`)
+To install you need [Node.js][nodejs] (`>0.10.0`), the latest version of `yo` (`npm install -g yo`) and [Ruby][rubylang] (`> 1.9`) for Jekyll.
-for Jekyll.
 Install Jekyllized via NPM: `npm install -g generator-jekyllized` and finally run `yo jekyllized` in the directory you want to install in.

 ## Usage

 #### `gulp`

-The default task, this will automatically compile and open the site in your browser.
-A watch task runs in the background and detects when any files change, recompiles them if nessecary and updates your browser with BrowserSync.

-#### `gulp check`

-Check the health of your JavaScript, CSS and Jekyll.
-You can change the settings for what it looks for in `.jshintrc`.
+The default task, you will probably use this most of the time short of deploying your site.
+This will regenerate your Jekyll site, update your CSS and JS, optimize your images and start a [BrowserSync][browsersync] session and open your browser.
+While editing your files it will either inject the changes (CSS/JS) or reload the site (changes to Jekyll documents).
+All this happens automatically so you can keep working.

+BrowserSync can also tunnel your development via [localtunnel][localtunnel] so you can view it on your tablet, phone or let other people view it as well.
+By default clicks and scrolling is also broadcast so when you go to the `About` page all other browsers listening in on the session will as well.

 #### `gulp build`

-Almost the same as the default `gulp` task, but this won't start up a preview/LiveReload server and open the browser, it will only build your site.
+Identical to the default `gulp` task but won't start a BrowserSync session.

-#### `gulp publish`
+#### `gulp optimize`

-This will first run `gulp build` to make sure the changes you've made to your site are included and then optimize all your assets (images, HTML, CSS, JS++).
-If you want to display your optimized site to make sure everything is working run `gulp serve:prod` to see the changes.
+Use this when you are done with developing and you're ready to deploy your site.
+This command will first clean out the `dist` directory and then rebuild your site using the build settings.
+Once the site is generated all your assets are optimized (concatinated/minified/gzipped etc) and cachebust them and inject them to your HTML.

 #### `gulp deploy`

-This will either upload your site to Amazon S3, Rsync your files to your server or push them to GitHub Pages.
+Use this command when you are ready to deploy your site.
+It'll upload to either Amazon S3, Rsync or GitHub Pages depending on what you chose when first running Jekyllized.

+#### `gulp check`

+Check the health of your JavaScript files and Jekyll.

-### Individual tasks
+#### Various tasks

-A lot of the tasks are built up of smaller tasks that can be run individually.
-For example, the `gulp publish` task first runs `gulp build` (that also runs `jekyll:prod`, `styles` and `images`) and `clean:prod` and then runs the `html` and `copy` commands (`html` to optimize your site and `copy` to copy over some files that `html` misses).
-If you want to you can run any of these tasks without invoking their "parent" task.
-If you only wanted to optimize your assets and such, run `gulp html` and it won't run any of the tasks used with `gulp publish`.

-For all the different tasks that can be run, see the [gulpfile][gulpfile] and look through the code.
-Everything is commented and you can edit, change or remove what you want/need.
+###### `gulp rebuild`/`gulp clean`
+`gulp rebuild` runs `gulp clean` to delete your `dist` directory and then deletes `.jekyll-metadata` so it forces Jekyll to fully rebuild your site.
+If you only want to delete the `dist` folder you can run `gulp clean` but this will mess up Jekyll's incremental regeneration.

+###### `gulp styles`/`gulp javascript`
+Regenerates your CSS/JS files.

 ## Deploying
+For either Amazon S3 or Rsync you either fill in the deployment details during the initial scaffolding when running the generator or you can just edit their corresponding files (`aws/rsync-credentials.json`) later.

 #### Amazon AWS
-If you are using Amazon S3 make sure you change the region you want to use in the aws-credentials.json and have created a bucket already.
-If you don't want to use Cloudfront you'll have to uncommend the last line in the `gulp deploy` task.
-For Rsync it should be automatic as long as your details are correct.
+This will upload your changed files to Amazon S3, so you don't have to worry about wasting bandwidth.
+It'll also gzip your files and upload them with the proper headers so it will show the gzipped files properly and tell the browser it'll be cached forever.
+It'll also update CloudFront so if this isn't needed you can comment out the last line in the `deploy` function.

 #### Rsync
-If you are using Rsync make sure the credentials are filled out in the rsync-credentials.json file, otherwise all you have to do is to run `gulp deploy` and your site will be synced to your server.
-NOTE: For the moment your site is not gzipped while uploading, this is going to be fixed in the future.
+Upload your files to your server with Rsync.
+As with uploading to Amazon S3 this will also only upload the changed files and have them gzipped.
+However it can't add the proper headers for your files so make sure you do it on Apache/Nginx yourself.

 #### GitHub Pages
 If you are using GitHub Pages note that currently only personal repositories are